DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         docker images

-It will display something like this (details will vary):
+It will display something like this (details will vary; "hello world" will likely be listed, too, but it's not shown here):

         REPOSITORY            TAG       IMAGE ID        CREATED          SIZE
         interesting_picture   latest    861ece9f7deb    2 minutes ago    108MB

 - deploy the image in a container locally.
 The -p flag (for "publish") maps the actual port on your machine to the Docker container's port.
 If 8080 is in use on your laptop, change the first number to something else (say, 9000) and use that number in the browser instead.

         docker run --rm -it -p 8080:8080 interesting_picture